MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

    :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/enable.png" alt-text="Screenshot of how to enable CBA.":::

-Once certificate-based authentication is enabled on the tenant, all users in the tenant will see the option to sign in with a certificate.
-Only users who are enabled for certificate-based authentication will be able to authenticate using the X.509 certificate.
+Once certificate-based authentication is enabled on the tenant, all users in the tenant see the option to sign in with a certificate.
+Only users who are enabled for CBA can authenticate by using the X.509 certificate.

 >[!NOTE]
 >The network administrator should allow access to certauth endpoint for the customer's cloud environment in addition to `login.microsoftonline.com`.
 Disable TLS inspection on the certauth endpoint to make sure the client certificate request succeeds as part of the TLS handshake.